mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 I also thought about Shari.
 She knew both President Okuda and me, so I felt like she would be more understanding of the context.
 There was still part of me that felt skeptical of trust.
 I rarely ever went to my family when I had emotional concerns, but I wanted to give Shari an opportunity to see what she meant when she said she wanted to support me.

-I hesitantly messaged Shari and asked if I could stop by to talk to her about President Okuda’s words.
+I hesitantly messaged Shari and asked if I could stop by her place to talk about President Okuda’s words.
 She responded enthusiastically saying I could come over, so she and I set up a time to meet.

 ## Section 4